 The discussions on a solution proceeded slowly with Member States playing tugof-war with the issue and using it to leverage movement in other WTO negotiations.
-The was only 8 months after the 2002 deadline had passed - the 30th of August 2003 - that the Member States were able to reach a solution.
+The Member States were able to reach a solution.
 The decision and its effect are discussed below.